cagla-su/Arch-Linux-Post-Installation-Guide/README.md

 # Cutie Penguins' Arch Linux Post-Installation Guide
 Hello 🤭.
-In this guide, you will be informed about the Arch Linux post-installation steps.
+In this guide, you will be informed about how do I prepare my Arch system after installation.
 So, let's begin!
 ## Install AUR Helper
 Normally, everyone prefers [yay](https://github.com/Jguer/yay) but I prefer [paru](https://github.com/Morganamilo/paru) since it is written in [rust](https://www.rust-lang.org/).
 ### Install Paru AUR Helper